Where to Store Your Cash in 2026

 Reassess your cash flow with these budgeting apps

 The best budgeting apps also make it easier to manage your finances, even if you have multiple accounts with different banks.
 Having this information at your fingertips is integral for ensuring you reach your goals.
-And if you want a new one to try out, here are some of our favorites:
+If you want a new one to try out, here are some of our favorites:

-- Empower: This is a great app for investors and savers alike.
+- Empower.
+This is a great app for investors and savers alike.
 The platform is easy to use, and you can integrate your personal and investing accounts within minutes.
 What I like about it is that you can also add other financial accounts to gain a fuller picture, such as 529 accounts, mortgage and more.
 You can download the app for free on Google Play or the App Store.

 Build a financial safety net for life's surprises